Digraph Coloring and Distance to Acyclicity

 \begin{remark} Let $D=(V,E)$ be a digraph with feedback vertex set $F$ of size $|F|=k$.
 If $F$ does not induce a bi-directed clique, then $D$ is $k$-colorable. \end{remark}

 Indeed, if $u,v\in F$ are not connected by a digon we can use one color for $\{u,v\}$, $k-2$ distinct colors for the rest of $F$, and the remaining color for the rest of the graph.
-Remark \ref{lemma_fvs=k_digons=kchoose2} will also be useful later in designing an algorithm, but at this point it is interesting because it tells us that, since the graphs we construct in our reduction have DFVS $k$ and must in some cases have $\vec{\chi}(D)>k$, our reduction needs to construct a bi-directed clique of size $k$.
+Remark \ref{remark_fvs=k_digons=kchoose2} will also be useful later in designing an algorithm, but at this point it is interesting because it tells us that, since the graphs we construct in our reduction have DFVS $k$ and must in some cases have $\vec{\chi}(D)>k$, our reduction needs to construct a bi-directed clique of size $k$.

-Before we go on to our reduction let us also mention that we will reduce from a restricted version of \textsc{3-SAT} with the following properties: (i) all clauses are allowed to have either only positive literals or only negative literals (ii) all variables appear at most $2$ times positive and $1$ time negative.
+Before we go on to our reduction let us also mention that we will reduce from a restricted version of \textsc{3-SAT} with the following properties: (i) all clauses must have either only positive literals or only negative literals (ii) all variables appear at most $2$ times positive and $1$ time negative.
 We call this \textsc{Restricted-3-SAT}.

 \begin{lemma} \textsc{Restricted-3-SAT} is NP-hard and cannot be solved in $2^{o(n+m)}$ time unless the ETH is false. \end{lemma}